This is a dream I had

 I had this

-dream/vision 40 + years ago.
-I have tried my best not to add nor leave
+dream/vision about 40 years ago.
+I have tried my best not to add to, nor leave

-little recall of the details of the many dire events which I saw
+little memory of the details of the many dire events which I saw

-has served every day since as an important backdrop in my life, it was
+this dream has served as an important backdrop in my life ... it was

-given me a more receptive eye for what is required for survival, and a
+given me a receptive eye for what is required for survival, and a

-continuing search for possible alternative ways we humans might be able to survive without
+continuing interest for possible alternative ways we humans might be able to survive without

-dependence on our present very vulnerable sources of supply and
+dependence on our very vulnerable present sources of supply and support.

 I want to hear and see what others are hearing, seeing and doing,